What is the difference between an active railroad and railbanked line?

 A non-refundable document preparation fee of $300.00 ($200 for amendments or assignments) is due at the time of your submittal.
 Additional fees (rent, recording) will be due at the time of the signing of the agreement.
 Annual rental rates are based on fair market value of the property (Please contact Rail Section, Property Management Unit for fee information).
 Additional non-refundable document review fees will apply for agreements on an active line that will be due to the operating railroad.

-Prior to working within the state-owned railroad right-of-way (known as “foul space”) you must obtain clearance from Vtrans (Go to forms, use Railroad Worker Clearance Form).
-If you are a UTILITY company, you will need to submit either an Overhead Wire Crossing or Underground Crossing form along with the Railroad Worker Clearance form (Got to forms, OHW/UG Crossing Form).
-Railroad foul space is 25’ parallel to the centerline of the track, both left and right to the centerline of the track and includes the air space above the track.
+Prior to working within the state-owned railroad right-of-way OR the foul space of the track you must obtain clearance from VTrans (Go to forms, use Railroad Flagger Request Form).
+If you are a UTILITY company, you will need to submit either an Overhead Wire Crossing or Underground Crossing form along with the Railroad Flagger Request form (Go to forms, OHW/UG Crossing Form).
+Railroad foul space is location-specific and determined by the railroad.
+It is the area in proximity to the track where an object could be struck by a moving train or on-track equipment.

-On the day work is to be performed within a railroad foul space the work crew needs to:
+On the day work is to be performed within a railroad right-of-way OR the foul space of the track the work crew needs to:

-- Contact the railroad dispatcher prior to entering the railroad foul space.
+- 1. Contact the railroad dispatcher prior to entering the railroad right-of-way OR the foul space of the track.
 The phone number will be provided in Section 1 by VTrans Rail Operations when the completed form is sent back to the work crew contact.
 If a flag person is present, the flag person needs to be asked if he/she has checked in with the railroad dispatcher.
 This must be done prior to anyone entering the railroad foul space.

-- Identify work crew and refer to Railroad Worker Clearance Form number.
+- Identify work crew and refer to Railroad Flagger Request Form number.
 This number will be in top right corner of completed form and provided by VTrans Rail Operations.

 - Follow the railroad dispatcher’s instructions.

-- At the end of the day, call the railroad dispatcher to identify that the work has ended and the work crew is clear of the railroad foul space.
-If a flag person is present, at the end of the day that person needs to contact the railroad dispatcher to identify that the work has ended and the work crew is clear of the railroad foul space.
+- 4. At the end of the day, call the railroad dispatcher to identify that the work has ended and the work crew is clear of the railroad right-of-way AND the foul space of the track.
+If a flag person is present, at the end of the day that person needs to contact the railroad dispatcher to identify that the work has ended and the work crew is clear of the railroad right-of-way AND the foul space of the track.

-ON THE OCCASION NO FLAG PERSON IS AVAILABLE DURING AN EMERGENCY, NATURAL DISASTER, OR TRACK FAILURE, the work crew shall still contact the railroad dispatcher immediately, or within 48 hours prior to entering the railroad foul space, to confirm their intended site visit.
+ON THE OCCASION NO FLAG PERSON IS AVAILABLE DURING AN EMERGENCY, NATURAL DISASTER, OR TRACK FAILURE, the work crew shall still contact the railroad dispatcher immediately, or within 48 hours prior to entering the railroad right-of-way OR the foul space of the track, to confirm their intended site visit.

 If you have any questions concerning these procedures, contact VTrans Rail Section, Property Management unit.